George Frideric Handel:

 Here are two arias from two of Handel's operas:

 Handel was loved in England.
 When Queen Anne died, it turned out that her successor was none other than the Elector Georg Ludwig of Hanover.
 Therefore, he became King of England.
 Thankfully, he forgave Handel for abandoning his post and increased Handel's composing salary.
 The king was thoroughly grateful for the coronation music that Handel composed for him: Water Music (called that because it was played from a barge while the new king floated down the Thames River).
-Also included in this next video is Handel's Music for the Royal Fireworks:
+Also, listen to Handel's Music for the Royal Fireworks:

 Handel wrote some great Italian opera (beloved of the aristocratic class) while in London and was music director of the Royal Academy of Music there.
 When it folded in 1719, he focused more on writing oratorios.